ACT Work Groups

 This work group has generated excellent tools around security and privacy for agents and brokers.
 The group investigates emerging security issues and determines what guidance we need to provide our IA distribution.
 Last year, the work group released our 'Agency Security Issues’ Pocket Guide and supporting Reference Guide to aid agents in setting their security strategy.
 These guides cover topics such as data encryption, updating security plans, data breach and laws, issues with mobile devices, texting and others.

 Throughout 2016, the work group is meeting to determine ongoing areas to provide education and guidance – such as an updated agency security plan, data security courses and checklists, and advocacy using real-world agency data breach stories.
-Additionally, ACT is working with the Center for Internet Security, offering free 'Cyber Hygiene' tool kits for agents (now available), and are also working to create a Cyber Small Business Guide (to be available early 2017).
+Additionally, ACT partnered with the Center for Internet Security, offering free 'Cyber Hygiene' tool kits for agents (now available), and are also working to create a Cyber Small Business Guide (to be available early 2017).

 Co-Chairs: Steve Aronson (Aronson Insurance) and George Robertson (Rockingham Insurance)